-Satellites

-The home research institutes of Principal Investigators who are invited to participate in MANA from institutions other than NIMS are called "satellites."
+Satellites The home research institutes of Principal Investigators who are invited to participate in MANA from institutions other than NIMS are called "satellites."
 MANA efficiently promotes research at the world's highest level through active collaboration with these satellites.
 At the same time, foreign satellite institutes also function as overseas bases for MANA.

-MANA conducts a wide variety of activities with the two-fold aim of promoting integrated research and cultivating researchers.

-International Symposium

-Every year MANA hosts renowned researchers from around the globe for 3 days of presentations and discussions with MANA's own researchers.
+Activities of MANA MANA conducts a wide variety of activities with the two-fold aim of promoting integrated research and cultivating researchers.
+International Symposium Every year MANA hosts renowned researchers from around the globe for 3 days of presentations and discussions with MANA's own researchers.

+MANA International Symposium 2010(March)

 Workshop

 MANA operates workshops with Satellites and other partner research organizations throughout Japan and across the globe.
 The aim of these workshops is to promote research exchange, make MANA known and develop networks.